A DIVERSE UNIVERSITY

 Christmas Guest is an initiative that we have been implementing as part of the University Diversity project.
-It consists in inviting to our home an international student on one of the Christmas holiday days.
+It consists in hosting an international student in your home on one of the Christmas days.
 This gesture is not only a good deed, but also a great opportunity to exchange knowledge: to present our Polish customs and get acquainted with the traditions of other countries.

 The project is a response to the interest of international students in the possibility of participating in traditional Christmas in Poland, when many of them stay in Lodz.

 The spring International Cook Book of the University of Lodz was another activity implemented as part of the University Diversity project, to which students of the University of Lodz have been invited.
 It was attended by 15 students from the University of Lodz from Armenia, Bolivia, China, France, Georgia, Galicia, Spain, Honduras, India, Indonesia, Paraguay, Romania, Serbia, Turkey and Ukraine, and one student from Poland.